akufta/kalispera-/content/about.md

 [menu.main]

 +++
-Aky: runner - artist & writer - nature & coffee lover

-Kalispera means good afternoon in Greek.
+(Kalispera means good afternoon in Greek)

+Hi there, I like to create, read, learn run, and drink coffee & tea.

+This is a place for my thoughts on productivity, art, science, and technology.

+Thanks for visiting!